r2devops/hub/jobs/zaproxy/README.md

 ## How to use it

+!!! warning
+    Zaproxy is fisrt used to scan web applications and web frontend.
+You can use the tool to try and discover API vulnerabilities, but this job is focused on a quick scan for a frontend service (with or without authentication)

 1. Build a docker image of your web application so that this job can use it as a service (we reccomend using our [Docker](https://hub.go2scale.io/jobs/build/docker_build/) job for it)
 2. Add the corresponding URL to your `.gitlab-ci.yml` file (see [Getting